Radio 538: History

 Radio 538 was established in 1992 as the successor to Sky Hitradio, a sister station of Sky Radio that operated from July to December 11, 1992.
-It was initiated by a group of former Radio Veronica employees, led by Lex Harding.
+It was initiated by a group of former Radio Veronica employees, led by Lex Harding together with Peter de Jager, Rob Out, Ton Lathouwers, Ab Trik and Erik de Zwart.
 The station began broadcasting on December 11, 1992, from a villa in Bussum.
 The name “Radio 538” refers to the wavelength (538m: 557 kHz) on which Radio Veronica broadcast in the 1970s.
 The first presenters included Rick van Velthuysen, Wessel van Diepen, Erik de Zwart, Michael Pilarczyk, Will Luikinga, and Corné Klijn.

 Radio 538 initially broadcast from Studio Concordia in Bussum, which was also used by the Veronica program Countdown in the 1980s and 1990s.
 In the late 1990s, the station moved to a studio complex near the town hall in Hilversum.
 Since December 1, 2012, the entire 538 Group has been located in the 4400 m^{2} NCRV building at Bergweg 70 in Hilversum.

 Initially, from its start in 1992 until 1995, Radio 538 was only available via cable.
 A request to be allowed to broadcast over the air was rejected at that time.
 Following a media campaign during which 320,000 signatures were collected Radio 538 acquired its over-the-air frequency in 1995 – or more precisely, a collection of several regional frequencies.
 In 2003, Radio 538 was granted a new nationwide frequency, 102 MHz (FM).
 538 had to pay €57 million for the new frequencies.

 In 1995, Lex Harding started TMF (The Music Factory), a TV station, and Erik de Zwart became the new chairman of 538.
 At the end of 2002, Erik de Zwart left to go to competitor Noordzee FM.
 Jan-Willem Brüggenwirth became the new chairman.
 In December 2003 Radio 538 was sold to Advent International, Lex Harding retaining 10% of the shares.
 In May 2005 Radio 538 was sold in its entirety to Talpa Holding, owned by Dutch media mogul John de Mol.
 In June 2007 De Mol sold the TV and radio assets of Talpa to RTL Nederland and became shareholder of RTL Nederland.